freeslugs/react-googlemaps/docs/api.md

   <Marker position={...} />
 </Map>
 ```
-All components can be referenced from the root `react-googlemaps` object.
+All components can be referenced from the root `react-google-maps` object.

 ```js
 var GoogleMapsAPI = window.google.maps;